Impact Story: New forestry conservation and firefighting trade rekindles Cass Job Corps’ relationship with the Ozark-St. Francis National Forest

 About the CPA Team:

 With support from the National Park Foundation, the Corps Project Assistance (CPA) Team was created by The Corps Network to aid the National Park Service (NPS) in scoping and creating cost estimates for facility-related projects at small and medium-size parks across the country.
 These parks often lack the staff capacity and funding to undertake the work on their own.
-The projects are meant to be carried out by crews consisting of NPS staff and Service and Conservation Corps members.
+The projects, which are funded through the Great American Outdoors Act, are meant to be carried out by crews consisting of NPS staff and Service and Conservation Corps members.

 Over the past two years, the CPA Team has scoped projects across the country, several of which have been completed.
 The finished projects include historic preservation projects at Camp Nelson National Monument, Andrew Johnson National Historic Site, and Abraham Lincoln Birthplace National Historic Park